nipunarambukkanage/gpu_stable_fluids/docs/CUDA_TO_WEBGPU.md

 The mapping is structural.
 It does not imply identical compiler behavior, cache policies, occupancy, warp scheduling, or numerical results across APIs.

+The tracer draw uses a one-invocation compute writer for a four-word indirect command record, followed by a render pass that consumes the record with drawIndirect.
+This is the browser-portable equivalent of a GPU-produced work queue or graph-generated launch parameter block.

 ## Profiling without a synchronization trap

 When the adapter exposes `timestamp-query`, initialization requests the feature and creates a two-entry timestamp query set plus two small 16-byte buffers.
 A sampled command encoder writes a start timestamp before the first compute pass and an end timestamp after the render pass, resolves the query set, copies it to the map-readable buffer, and submits with the same queue path as every other frame.